Frequently Asked Questions

-- We will confirm if this is to be a remote interview conducted by phone or video and will work with you to ensure we have the correct connection in place.
-For face to face interviews, which are usually held in the location of the vacancy, we will work with you to arrange or reimburse reasonable travel and accommodation expenses.
+We will confirm if this is to be a remote interview conducted by phone or video and will work with you to ensure we have the correct connection in place.
+For face to face interviews, which are usually held in the location of the vacancy, we will work with you to arrange reasonable travel and accommodation expenses.

 You may be asked to take practical online tests to assess your technical ability to perform in the role.
 Some tests may require advance preparation but please be advised that this is usually not the case.

-- We are dedicated to providing you with feedback on your interview performance and tests and will let you know as soon as possible if you have not been successful in the assessment process.
+We endeavour to provide you with feedback on your interview performance and tests and will let you know when we have a decision about your application.

 Following an offer of employment, we will conduct pre-employment checks only when you give us your permission to proceed.
 This relates to your right to work, any relevant background checks and contacting your two most recent professional referees.

-- We are committed to equal opportunities and cultural diversity at Amnesty International and will endeavour to support work permits for suitable roles; our ability to obtain a work permit for potential employees is contingent upon the immigration requirements of each particular role & nation so please do check the relevant authorities immigration requirements to ascertain if your skill set meets the set threshold.
+We are committed to equal opportunities and cultural diversity at Amnesty International and will endeavour to support work permits for suitable roles.
+Our ability to obtain a work permit for potential employees is contingent upon the immigration requirements of each particular role & nation.

 Can I make an application if I have a disability?